 The procurement process should qualify potential bidders by insuring that similar cleanroom projects have been delivered on time, within budget and on schedule.
 References should be checked.
 It is expected that references offered by a potential bidder would have good things to say about that bidder, but this is not a certainty and pointed questioning about personnel, schedule, quality, change orders, follow-up, etc. can help develop a warm feeling or an uncertain feeling about potential bidders.
 If bids are in fat quite close it is the quality of references that might suggest a particular bidder be given preference.

 There are number of ways in which the cleanroom project can be procured.
 Use of in-house engineering and construction expertise may work in special situations.
 Typically problems arise when facilities departments, stretched to their limit with ongoing plant requirements, must lower the priority of the cleanroom to meet other commitments.
 The schedules may stretch out unacceptably.

-Cleanroom specialty contractors have proven over the years to be adept at installing small turnkey facilities of limited complexity in a timely and economical fashion.
+Cleanroom manufacturers and specialty contractors have proven over the years to be adept at installing small turnkey facilities of limited complexity in a timely and economical fashion.
 If extensive engineering is required, if local code compliance becomes an issue, if complex process requirements must be met, or if the client requirements exceed the experience of the supplier there could be cause for concern.